 Thankfully we were ahead of the curve and have been using low VOC finishes for some time.

-Our favorite finishes, Pall-X 96 and Pall-X 98 are 150g/liter and 250g/liter in the VOC department.
+Our favorite waterborne finishes, Pall-X Power and Pall-X Gold are 180g/liter and 200g/liter in the VOC department.
 That is extremely low for a high-end finish.
 Most oil based finishes are way above 500g/liter and Glitsa is a whopping 725g/liter!

 In contrast Pallmann Magic Oil in the Neutral color we used has less than 5g/liter.
 The colored versions have 9g/liter.
 That’s less than OSMO’s 50g and slightly more than Monocoat’s amazing zero grams per liter.